 If you teach a lower elementary grade or you home school, and you’re needing to teach a lesson about our president, there are some materials on my other blog, How To Teach Kids.
+For teachers, these worksheets are good when you need to get a grade.
 There is a simple lesson about President Trump and several free printables including:

 - A simple story

 - Vocabulary words page (the chart can be cut apart to make a match game out of it)

 - Fill-in-the-blank worksheet

 Pardon the dust, though.
 How to Teach Kids is still under construction and lacks a side bar.
 But hopefully, it will be back before too long.
 (FYI, my site was hacked and I completely lost my original theme.)
 Hope you find something that will be helpful to you there!

 If you answered “zoo,” you’re correct.
 The Fort Worth Zoo is a beautiful place to visit.
 Definitely worth coming to if you’re anywhere in the area.
 It has won awards and is included in the top museums of the U.S., depending on which list you’re reading.

 Most people have their favorite animals they enjoy watching.
 At this zoo, the giraffes, zebras, lions and elephants are amazing to me.
 What awesome creatures!
 But they are not the only ones I enjoy.
 Just about every exhibit is interesting and fascinating.